dinde451/jarr.d1/Jarulfs_Guide.md

 3 Due to having the Horned Demon attack type, Blighthorn and its mobs will do full charged attacks with both damage (30-30 / 64-64 / 126-126) and putting the player into hit recovery.
-For more information, see chapter 6.1.7.
+For more information, see CHAPTER_LINK_charge-attacks.
 Has an AC of 45 on all difficulty levels.

 <table>
 <tbody>